-These are English, Mathematics, Religious Studies, Science, Physical Education and PSHE which contains modules on Careers Education and Citizenship, the latter being covered in form tutor time.
+These are English language and Literature, Mathematics, Religious Studies, Science, Physical Education and PSHE which contains modules on Careers Education and Citizenship.

 In addition to these, students will choose a number of subjects to study.
-Students have different learning profiles and by choosing the right subjects for their learning profile, they are more likely to enjoy their studies and to be successful.
+Students have different learning pathway and by choosing the right subjects for their learning profile, they are more likely to enjoy their studies and to be successful.

-The learning profiles lead to exam routes, which are arrived at using the students' combination of KS2 test scores, attitude to learning and current attainment and progress.
+The learning pathways lead to exam routes, which are arrived at using the students' combination of KS2 test scores, attitude to learning and current attainment and progress.